bloedboemmel/readme-connect4/README.md

 When you click on a link and submit a new issue with the desired move, a GitHub action is triggered, which in turn runs a small python script that performs the specified movement, updates this README file and commits the changes.

+Maybe you already figured out, that this game is very much like [the README-Chessgame from marcizhu ](https://github.com/marcizhu/readme-chess/issues).
+I indeed copied a lot from his code, but wrote my own Connect4-Script.
+I hope to get more independent of that, but till then I need to rely on his code snippets!

 Have you spotted a bug?
 Something missing?
-Feel free to open an [issue](https://github.com/marcizhu/readme-chess/issues) and I will try to fix it as soon as possible :D
+Feel free to open an [issue](https://github.com/bloedboemmel/readme-connect4) and I will try to fix it as soon as possible :D

 <details>